-Building and/or development permits are required in West Hants for most construction projects, regardless of size.
-Whether you are renovating an existing building, constructing a new house, or just putting up a baby barn, you need to obtain a permit before starting the job (pdf
+Development and/or building permits are required in West Hants for most construction projects.
+If you are renovating an existing building, constructing a new house, or putting up a storage shed, you need to obtain a permit before starting the job (Building and Development Permit Application).

-Permits are required for small-scale projects such as signs, awnings, decks, porches, swimming pools, fences, and garden sheds.
-Permits are also required for repairs, alterations, or additions, or demolition of existing buildings (pdf
+Permits are also needed for small projects such as signs, awnings, decks, porches, swimming pools, fences, and garden sheds and for repairs, alterations, additions, or demolition of existing buildings (Demolition Permit Application).

 If your property is in an area where there is no municipal central sewer, you will require approval from the Nova Scotia Department of Environment for the installation of an on-site sewage disposal system.

-Application forms may be picked up from the Planning Department or the nearest Department of Environment Office.
+Application forms may be picked up from the Planning and Development Department or the nearest Department of Environment Office.
 You will need to hire a Qualified Person to assess your lot and design a system.
 The completed application form must be submitted, along with an application fee, to the Nova Scotia Department of Environment.
-Once the Department of Environment has approved the system, you must provide a copy of the approval to the Planning Department before your building permit can be issued.
+Once the Department of Environment has approved the system, you must provide a copy of the approval to the Planning and Development Department before your development or building permit can be issued.

 If municipal water services are not available in your area, you should determine whether you will have an adequate well water supply before you construct your new home.
 You may wish to talk to neighbours or well drillers.
 Nova Scotia Department of Environment's well drilling records are another possible source of information.

-The Municipality of West Hants requires location certificates for all new main buildings on lots three (3) acres or less in size, and for other projects at the discretion of the Building Official.
+The Municipality requires location certificates for all new main buildings on lots three (3) acres or less in size, and for other projects at the discretion of the Development Officer or Building Official.
 A location certificate, prepared by a Nova Scotia Land Surveyor, shows the location of a building or footings on a lot.
-Location certificates are required to ensure that new buildings confirm to zone requirements.
+Location certificates are required to ensure that new buildings conform to zone requirements.
 If a project requires a location certificate, a footings permit will be issued and construction may not proceed past the footings stage until the Development Officer has reviewed the location certificate and the Building Official is satisfied with the footings.
 At that time, the full building permit will be issued.

-Please remember that construction may not begin until after building and development permits have been issued.
+Please remember that construction may not begin until after building and/or development permits have been issued.

-Keep in mind that the Building Code is only a minimum set of standards.
+Keep in mind that the National Building Code of Canada is only a minimum set of standards.
 Our inspections are not a substitute for the care you would normally take if you were doing the work yourself or relying on a contractor to complete your project.